Pool chemicals can be dangerous, explosive and fatal if they mix with other chemicals or contaminants!

 A proper place is needed to store pool chemicals.
 A dedicated location, out of the reach of children, which is dry, protected and preferably climate controlled.

 Many pool owners store their pool chemicals in the garage or in a utility shed.
 Some use the pool storage bins that we have, specifically made for storing pool supplies or chemicals around the pool.

 A dedicated bin on the floor, with a sturdy lid, is the best place to store pool chemicals.
 Chemicals on shelves are more apt to easily be knocked off the shelf by someone rummaging for a pool noodle, or for our Californian customers, shaken off the shelf by seismic activity.

 Keep pool chemicals separated from each other, in a series of boxes and dividers inside of your pool chemical bin.
 Never put chemicals into mis-labeled containers, like using an empty chlorine bucket to store DE powder, for instance.

 Disposing of Pool Chemicals Safely

 How long do pool chemicals last?
-It depends on the item, but most pool chemicals do not lose potency over time, and could last for many years on the shelf.
-Pool chemicals may outlast the container they are in, however.
+It depends on the item, but most pool chemicals lose potency each year, but could last for many years on the shelf.
+Some pool chemicals may outlast the container they are in, however.
 Corrosive chemicals like acids or chlorine will slowly eat away at thin containers, eventually bursting at the bottom.

 If you can use the old, leftover pool product, it’s probably best to add it to the pool according to directions.
 If you can’t read the directions but can make out the brand name, you can likely find the use and dosage instructions online.